sdgluck/msgr/README.md

 ### `respond([data])`

 Send a response to a received message.

-This function is passed as the second argument to both known and unknown message handlers.
+This function is passed as the second argument to both "known" and "unknown" message handlers.

 - [__data__] {Any} _(optional)_ The data to respond to the message with